 This quilt will make an awesome School Rally quilt as well, perfect for taking to the game ;) And if you want to give it that little finishing touch by adding a school logo, as I will be doing, you can see my Layered Applique Tutorial here to show you just how easy it can be.

 I hope you have enjoyed this tutorial and if you make your own Double Take Quilt I would love to see it!!
-You can email me a picture at firstname.lastname@example.org, post it to social media with #happyquiltingwithmc or or add it to my flickr group here ;) I can't wait to see your Double Take Quilts!!!
+You can email me a picture at firstname.lastname@example.org, or post it to social media with #happyquiltingwithmc :) I can't wait to see your Double Take Quilts!!!